pratiktri/server_init_harden/README.md

 * Whitelists your server's IP from detection (uses https://ipinfo.io/ip to determine the IP),
 * sets (backend = polling). *polling* is an algoritm used to check if the *log files* are updated.
 This algorithm does not required any additional software and if no additional software are installed then is faster option to choose.
 * Explicitly enables protection for *ssh* with (maxretry = 3) & (bantime = 2592000)

+> __Failure Impact__ - Less secure server.
+>
+> __Restoration__ - If back up of /etc/fail2ban/jail.local file found, then that is restored; else back up of /etc/fail2ban/jail.conf is restored.
+Also, back up of /etc/fail2ban/jail.d/defaults-debian.conf file restored if available.
+>
+> __Impact of Restoration Failure__ - Potential corruption of Fail2ban configuration.
+Check log file for details.
+>
+> __After Error__ - Continue to next step after restoration.

 ### 8. Alters SSH options
 This step contines from step 3 to harden our ssh login.
 Here, we do edit */etc/ssh/sshd_config* file to achieve the following:-
 * Disable root login (**PermitRootLogin no**).
 No one needs to work on root.
 The new user created already has *root* privileges anyways.
 * Disable password login (**PasswordAuthentication no**).
 This ensures we can ONLY login though SSH Keys.
 * Specify where to find authorized public keys which are granted login (\\.ssh\authorized_keys %h\\.ssh\authorized_keys)

+> __Failure Impact__ - Potentially __CATASTROPHIC__.
+>
+> __Restoration__ - Delete user and its home directory; Disable UFW: If back up of /etc/fail2ban/jail.local file found, then that is restored; else back up of /etc/fail2ban/jail.conf is restored.
+Also, back up of /etc/fail2ban/jail.d/defaults-debian.conf file restored if available.
+Restore the /etc/ssh/sshd_config file from backup file created before the operation.
+>
+> __Impact of Restoration Failure__ - Fatal.
+DO NOT logout of the session.
+If you do then, you may not be able to log back in.
+Check the log file to see what went wrong.
+Issue the following command and see what is the out put.
+Search the error message on internet for solution.
+> ```bash
+> # service sshd restart
+> ```
+> __After Error__ - Script will be terminated.

 ### 9. [Optionally] Resets root password
 Since, VPS providers sends you the password of your VPS's root user in email in plain text.
 So, password needs to be changed immediately.
 Note that **since we have disabled *root* login AND password login in the above step, changing *root* password might be an overkill**.
 But, still...

 Also most VPS providers these days, allow you to provide SSH Public Key in their website.
 If you have done that you can skip this step. **It is disabled by default anyways**.

 To change your root password provide option --resetrootpw. *root* password then be randomly generated.
 Passwords are 15 character long and are alphanumeric.

+> __Failure Impact__ - None.
+Continue using existing password.
+>
+> __Restoration__ - Nothing to restore.
+>
+> __Impact of Restoration Failure__ - None.
+>
+> __After Error__ - Continue to next step.

 ### 10. On successfully completing above operations
 All the generated username, passwords, SSH Key location & SSH Keys themselves are displayed on the screen.